7 Workforce Management Tips for Small Business Owners

 Understand State and Federal Employment and Hiring Laws

-A major part of being a small business owner is knowing and obeying your state and federal employment and hiring laws.
-Failing to understand and comply with these laws, such as the FLSA (Fair Labor Standards Act), can lead to facing lawsuits.
+A major part of being a small business owner is knowing and obeying your state and federal employment and hiring laws

 It’s imperative that your business has EPLI (Employment Practices Liability Insurance).
 This is insurance coverage that protects a business against the various threats linked to the hiring process.
 An EPLI insurance policy covers a wide range of risks, including accusations of sexual harassment, wrongful termination, wage and hour law violations, contract violations, and other threats.

 Be Sure All Your Company Policies Are in Writing